jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Antagonism pays in the short-term, but never the long-term.
 Credit: [VICE News](https://www.youtube.com/watch?v=mutpYD0Amfk)._

-## Levers of Power

-In the Industrial Age, when regular people thought of politics, they first had to think of ideologies.
-This was because government policy was society's biggest lever of power.
-To have any say in what that lever did, Main Street could only support Right or Left political parties.

-The Internet Age changes the power dynamic.
-Now when you think of politics Stargazer, you should not think of nightly news broadcasts or what Left/Right commentators believe.
-You must think of apps, websites, and electronics.
-These are the new levers of power.

-Thus, the most important political question of our time is asking, "who controls mine?".

-The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
-Once we believe in Techvolution, we'll be player gods in our minds.
-But only when we fund, build, and control our own levers of power will we defeat antagonism, and become player gods in the Internet Age.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But our society used dark majic to make people happy with living the Suburban 1969 lifestyle.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic-jammed and decaying roads, we sold more luxury cars.
 To make people "happy," we built more generic suburban homes.